rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/nodes/_index.md

 ## Scaling Nodes

-For nodes hosted by an IaaS, you can scale the number of nodes in each node pool by using the scale controls (this option isn't available for other cluster types).
+For nodes hosted by an IaaS, you can scale the number of nodes in each node pool by using the scale controls.
+This option isn't available for other cluster types.

 ![Scaling Nodes]({{< baseurl >}}/img/rancher/iaas-scale-nodes.png)

 ## Remoting into a Node Pool Node

-For nodes launched by RKE, you have the option of downloading its SSH key so that you can connect to it remotely from your desktop.
+For [nodes hosted by an IaaS]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/), you have the option of downloading its SSH key so that you can connect to it remotely from your desktop.

 1. From the Node Pool cluster, select **Nodes** from the main menu.

 1. Find the node that you want to remote into.
 Select **Ellipsis (...) > Download Keys**.

     **Step Result:** A ZIP file containing files used for SSH is downloaded.

 1. Extract the ZIP file to any location.

 1. Open Terminal.
 Change your location to the extracted ZIP file.

 1. Enter the following command:

     ```